Xcceler-blr/godrej-thanisandra-landing-page/README.md

 ## How can I deploy this project?

-You can deploy this project using your preferred static hosting provider (e.g., Vercel, Netlify, GitHub Pages, etc.).
+You can deploy this project using your preferred static hosting provider (e.g., Netlify, GitHub Pages, Firebase Hosting, etc.).

 ## Can I connect a custom domain?